Impress (regulator): History

 On 25 October 2016, Impress became the UK's first officially recognised press regulator after its application for Royal Charter recognition was granted.
-The recognition was backed by campaign groups such as Hacked Off, and by the National Union of Journalists (NUJ), but opposed by all of the major national and regional print newspapers.
+The recognition was backed by campaign groups such as Hacked Off, Article 19' the National Union of Journalists (NUJ), but opposed by all of the major national and regional print newspapers who had established their own organizations including the Independent Press Standards Organisation that has less independence from industry.

-The government declined to implement Section 40, with the Culture Secretary Karen Bradley describing it as a threat to a “vibrant free local press”.

 Impress has been rejected by all the big national titles plus most of the regional papers.
 IPSO, with the help of the News Media Association – which represents many of the largest IPSO members - requested a 'judicial review' on the grounds that “That is not what Leveson or those drafting the Charter intended.”
 On 12 October 2017, the High Court rejected the arguments.
 In April 2018, the News Media Association (NMA) appealed against the Press Regulation Panel's decision to award IMPRESS the status of recognised regulator.
 In January 2019, the NMA abandoned its appeal against the Judicial Review ruling.

-Impress is at present the only regulatory body recognised by the Press Recognition Panel.
-However, the Government has declined to bring Section 40 of the Crime and Courts Act into effect, so the advantage of membership in terms of cost shifting are negated.
+Impress is as of 2025 the only regulatory body recognised by the Press Recognition Panel.
 The Conservative and Unionist Manifesto for the 2017 general election pledged to repeal Section 40, but this has not been done, so there remains a possibility that Section 40 may be activated.
+As of 2016, the government had declined to implement Section 40, with the Culture Secretary Karen Bradley describing it as a threat to a “vibrant free local press”.

 Impress arbitrators are appointed by the Chartered Institute of Arbitrators.

 In July 2017, in its first libel arbitration case, it ordered Byline Media to pay freelance journalist Dennis Rice £2,500 over tweets about him.
 In May 2018, it ordered the blog Evolve Politics to pay £900 in damages over an article wrongly claiming a Sky News broadcaster attended a Presidents Club dinner.